City of Mesa Activity Guide

 When we presented the draft, my boss loved it.
 Finally, there was a clear, well-organized resource that staff could use and customers could easily navigate.
 But while she was my biggest supporter throughout the project, she also had a maximalist approach to design—she wanted to include everything.

 Her excitement was great, but it also meant that every time we refined the guide, she wanted to add more.
-More details, more graphics, more supplemental information.
+More details, more sections, more QR codes, more supplemental information.
 While all of these additions were well-intentioned, they risked making the guide overwhelming and cluttered instead of clear and streamlined.

 At the same time, we were also dealing with marketing’s approval process.